stevenabrooks/stevenabrooks.github.io/source/_posts/2013-07-07-all-in-the-family.markdown

 ![David code 5](/images/davidcode5.png)

-So somewhere in here he is dating a users location and storing it into a SQL database, then saving it, then making it available.
+So somewhere in here he is getting a users location and storing it into a SQL database, then saving it, then making it available.
 Apparently in Objective C you have to make methods on methods on methods for a lot of things that with Active Record you can simply run a migrate.
+I also realize that the way I presented this code makes it look like databasing in Objective C is the worst thing in the world.
+There is a good amount of code here for actually finding the location of the users, but it is still a lot.

 Thanks David for letting me interview you.

 ![David code 1](/images/meanddavid.jpg)

+Beast mode.